cockroachdb/docs/v22.2/known-limitations.md

 ### `transaction_rows_read_err` and `transaction_rows_written_err` do not halt query execution

-The `transaction_rows_read_err` and `transaction_rows_written_err` [session settings](set-vars.html) limit the number of row read or written by a single [transaction](transactions.html#limit-the-number-of-rows-written-or-read-in-a-transaction).
+The `transaction_rows_read_err` and `transaction_rows_written_err` [session settings](set-vars.html) limit the number of rows read or written by a single [transaction](transactions.html#limit-the-number-of-rows-written-or-read-in-a-transaction).
 These session settings will fail the transaction with an error, but not until the current query finishes executing and the results have been returned to the client.

 [Tracking GitHub Issue](https://github.com/cockroachdb/cockroach/issues/70473)